-Mansions are abundant in California, with film stars and tech power brokers building palaces and adding wings, pools and yoga pavilions with abandon.
+Mansions are a dime a dozen in California, with movie stars and tech power brokers building palaces and adding wings, pools, and yoga pavilions with abandon.
 But nothing comes close to Hearst Castle.
-Lavishly designed by Julia Morgan, California’s first female architect, as the private residence of publishing magnate, William Randolph Hearst, the complex, completed in 1947, is an extraordinary temple to opulence and excess.
-Now showcased within one of California’s most visited state parks, it is a must-see to end all must-sees, an eye-popping extravaganza with a 165-room castle, 127 acres of terraced gardens, fountains and pools, plus, to top it all off, wraparound views of the sunny Central Coast.
+Lavishly designed by Julia Morgan, California’s first female architect, as the private residence of publishing magnate William Randolph Hearst, the complex, completed in 1947, is an extraordinary temple to opulence and excess.
+Now one of California’s most visited state historical monuments, it is an eye-popping extravaganza with a 165-room castle, 127 acres/51 hectares of terraced gardens, sparkling fountains, towering palms, and, to top it all off, wraparound views of the sunny Central Coast.

 In addition to being part of some daytime tours, Casa del Monte is included on special evening tours, when docents in 1930s attire give an extra sense of what it was like here during Hearst Castle’s heyday.

 If he was still around to judge, we think William Randolph Hearst would approve.
 The classy, polished wood interior of the Hearst Ranch Winery tasting room, housed within an 1852 general store in San Simeon, feels luxurious but relaxed, classy but kick back.
 After you’ve toured the castle perched at the top of the hill across Highway One, relax at this friendly destination.
 Choose from over a dozen wines, including Cabernet Sauvignon, late-harvest Zinfandel, Spanish Tempranillo, and Chardonnay.